Trans-X: History

 Trans-X was started by Canadian musician Pascal Languirand, son of Jacques Languirand.

 He was previously known for his albums in the ambient, cosmic and space music genres.
 The name of the band comes from the 1977 Kraftwerk song "Trans-Europe Express", which Languirand thought "was catchy and reflected well the direction I wanted to take with Trans-X".
 In 1982 he recruited Montreal keyboardist and programmer Steve Wyatt as the second half of the Trans-X duo.
 Together they recorded a demo that got Trans-X a recording contract for a single, "Vivre sur Vidéo".

 Steve Wyatt played some synthesizer and did some programming on "Vivre sur Vidéo".
 He also composed "Digital World" and played all the instruments on the track, which was on the B-side of the single.
 "Digital World" can also be found on the maxi-single and on the band's debut album.
 Wyatt left Trans-X sometime in late 1983.

 When "Living on Video" (the English version of "Vivre sur Vidéo") was released in May 1983, it was an instant hit in Canada and the single later sold two million copies and reached British and European Top ten charts on its 1985 release.

 Later in 1983, Trans-X released another song "Message on the Radio" which did not make it into the charts, and Trans-X ended the year with another single, "3D-Dance".
 All these songs featured on the band's 1983 debut album, Living on Video, known in Canada as Message on the Radio.
 For the studio recording of the album, Anne Brosseau was hired to do backing vocals.
-However, she decided not to perform with Trans-X. For this reason, Montrealer Laurie Ann Mc Gill, who performed backing vocals for synthpop group Nudimension, was recruited for promotional pictures, TV performances and touring, which she did until 1985.
+However, she decided not to perform with Trans-X. For this reason, Montrealer Laurie Ann Gill, who performed backing vocals for synthpop group Nudimension, was recruited for promotional pictures, television performances and touring, which she did until 1985.

 In 1988, Languirand decided to retire Trans-X after their second album, On My Own, failed to chart outside of Canada.
 After the album was released Languirand went silent for a few years and decided to continue his solo career with new age, ambient and space music instead of electronica.
 Also, during this time, he and songwriter/collaborator Joe Caccamise wrote and produced for other artists and worked on new Trans-X material.

 In 1994, Languirand returned as Trans-X, performing live with Nadia Sohaei.
 Later Languirand recorded a remake of his main hit under the title "Living on Video 2003" and released The Drag-Matic Album, produced by Michel Huygen of Neuronium.
 One more new version of this hit, "Living on Video 2k6" was released on 6 May 2006.